St3451/Structural_Bioinformatics/assignment4/README.md

     return lst_matrix

 def find_max_top_matrix_triangle(matrice):
+    """
-    """Take a matrix (list of list) as input, find the maximum of its top right triangle and the value of the same cell in the botton left triangle"""
+    Take a matrix (list of list) as input, find the maximum of its top right triangle and the value of the same cell in the botton left triangle
+    """
     WT_max = 0
     WT_max_cell = ()
     for row, elem in enumerate(matrice):           # row is the position and element is the row_list that contain the values